HagerShaban/Fan-Controller-/README.md

-# Fan-Controller-
+# Fan-Controller
-Implementation of a fan controller system with some specifications.
+ Design a temperature-controlled fan using ATmega16 Microcontroller in which the fan is automatically turned ON or OFF according to the temperature.